bcm-uga/dmprocrdata/README.md

-# dmprocrdata
+# dmprocrdata: a set of data dedicated to the dmprocr R package.

-A set of data dedicated to the dmprocr R package.
+Paul Terzian, Florent Chuffart, Magali Richard

 ## Description